Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

   print(vhead<String>(~0n2, vec))
 ```

 Notice how the return-type of the `case` expression is allowed to access `len`.
 This allows Formality to specialize the return-type to the vector's length on each case.
 On `vcons`, the length is `succ(...)`, so we must provide an element of type `T`.
 On `vnil`, the length is `zero`, so we must provide any arbitrary `Word`.
 Then, the return type of the case expression itself is computed based on he index of `vector`, which is `succ(n)`.
 Since that is positive, the return type is always `T`, as Formality knows it will never fall on the `vnil` case.
-Calling `vhead` with a non-empty vector is impossible because we'd need to call it with an `n` such that `succ(n)` is `zero`, but there is no such natural number.
+Calling `vhead` with a non-empty vector is impossible because we'd need an `n` such that `succ(n)` is `zero`, but there is no such natural number.

 Of course, since the length annotation is used only for type-checking purposes, computing it at runtime would be wasteful.
 That's why we use `~`.
 This allows the length to be dropped from the compiled output, avoiding any extra runtime cost.

 ### Self-Encodings

 Interestingly, none of the features above are part of Formality's type theory.
-Instead, they are a lightweight syntax-sugar that elaborates to plain-old lambdas.
-To be specific, a datatype is encoded as is own inductive hypothesis, using "self-types" to.
+Instead, they are lightweight syntax-sugars that elaborate to plain-old lambdas.
+To be specific, a datatype is encoded as is own inductive hypothesis, with "self-types".
 For example, the Bool datatype desugars to:

 ```javascript
 Bool : Type